 By Roger Cox, Editor

 A waterfall cascades down the steep mountain slope behind the Vail Racquet Club at the east end of the Vail Valley.
 A dozen players had turned out for the morning clinic on the day I visited, spreading out across the three clay courts set in a frame of aspens and pines.
-Director Greg Wanner, who had trained at the , orchestrated the two-hour session, which began with a quick tip on doubles tactics as a prelude to two hours of round-robin doubles.
-Meanwhile, several of the seven hard courts were taken up with matches or activities for juniors.
+Director Greg Wanner orchestrated the two-hour session, which began with a quick tip on doubles tactics as a prelude to two hours of round-robin doubles.
+Meanwhile, several of the five hard courts were taken up with matches or activities for juniors.
 The participants were a mix of members, guests staying in the racquet club condos, locals, and a group of women from Texas, the last draw by the cooler summers of the Rockies Mountains.

 Pro Shop: 800-428-4840, ext.
 3071